syt123450/giojs/docs/en/APIs.md

 ### liveLoad()
- *dataSource* - In JSON format as speficied in [addData]() *liveLoadCallback* - Callback function to be executed on completion of data loading *duration* - Minimum duration of data loading time in milliseconds
+ *dataSource* - In JSON format as speficied in [addData]() *liveLoadCallback* - Callback function to be executed on completion of data loading *duration* - duration of data loading time in milliseconds

-Loads data to the controller dynamically.
+Loads data to the controller periodically.
 Usage:

 ```javascript
     var url = "dynamicallyAPI/data";